vtex-apps/io-documentation/docs/en/Recipes/store-management/enabling-404-pages.md

 Now that you've enabled 404 pages in your store for the scenarios stated above, you can customize them using blocks in your store's theme following the step by step below:

 1. In your terminal, [create a development workspace](https://vtex.io/docs/recipes/development/creating-a-development-workspace/);
-2. Then, open your store's theme folder using your preferred code editor;
+2. Then, open your store theme app using your preferred code editor;
-3. In the theme's product or search template (`store.product` or `store.search`) you can declare, respectively, the block `store.not-found#product` or `store.not-found#search`  and have it contain, for example, another Rich Text block inside.
+3. In the theme's product or search template (`store.product` or `store.search` in the `blocks` folder) you can declare, respectively, the block `store.not-found#product` or `store.not-found#search`  and have it contain, for example, another Rich Text block inside.

  Find below an example of a `store.not-found#product` in a product template: